Volunteer Ideas for Nurses: The Health Wagon

 - If they work, they can’t afford to take the time off to travel to their health provider’s office and wait to be seen.

-Most patients seen by The Health Wagon fall into a “population gap” of people who earn too much money to be eligible for Medicaid, but don’t make enough to buy health insurance under the Affordable Care Act.
+Most patients seen by The Health Wagon fall into a “population gap” of people who earn too much money to be eligible for Medicaid, but don’t make enough to buy health insurance.
 While they are stuck somewhere in between, their health continues to decline.
 Gardner says the state of Virginia is one of two extremes: pockets of very wealthy areas and very poor areas.
 The Health Wagon helps those in the latter area.

 How does it work?